Jim Cantrell: Road racing

-Cantrell began racing on go-carts in his teen years later graduating to drag racing in 1982-1985.
+Cantrell began racing on go-carts in his teen years, later transitioning to drag racing in 1982-1985.
 He began pursuing a career in racing in 2005.
 Since then he has participated in 25 Hours of Thunderhill, 24 Hours of Daytona Classic, SCCA GT-1 Championship events (placing 13th and 7th nationally in SCCA GT-1 championships) and vintage races all over the United States.
-He was the SCCA regional champion in Arizona in C Sports Racing in 2013 and 2014 and has been on the Arizona Region Sports Car Club of America's board since 2012.
+He was the SCCA regional champion in Arizona in C Sports Racing in 2013 and 2014 and has been on the Arizona Region Sports Car Club of America's board since 2012 and currently serves as Regional Executive.

 In 2005, he founded Vintage Exotics Competition Engineering, which designs and restores vintage racing cars.
 He was the Competition Driving Instructor at Raptor Motorsports from 2010 to 2012.

-Litigation by trustees of Vector Launch Inc.

-On 10 December 2021 trustees acting on behalf of Cantrell's former employer Vector Launch Inc. filed a lawsuit (case no. 21-51310-JTD) against Cantrell in the bankruptcy court of Delaware in order to "recover damages caused by Cantrell’s breach of fiduciary duty as an officer and director".

-The lawsuit alleges multiple acts of "disloyal and systematic looting of Vector for his own personal financial gain in order to fund Cantrell’s personal racing hobby and other business ventures unrelated to Vector", and includes allegations that Cantrell "siphoned" money towards his personal racing activities, personal private jet travel for himself and his family, a bodyguard, bulletproof cars and an unauthorized personal loan of $100,000.

-The suit seeks to recover more than $4,000,000 in damages from Cantrell.
+Books published by Cantrell

+In April 2023, Cantrell published his first book "Breaking All The Rules: The Inside Story Of The New Space Race".
+This book traces the origins of a second space race that began at the end of the 1960's US-Soviet space race and eventually led to the creation of SpaceX and the explosive growth in commercial space.
+The story covers how this revolution began with a band of misfit engineers and scientists; Cantrell describes the events in first person narrative, detailing his early days with Elon Musk and SpaceX and how the new space economy was eventually ignited with the money and vision of billionaires such as Musk, Jeff Bezos, and Richard Branson.